enmitko1/oracle_db_install_RHEL8/README_EN.md

 Verify the trasparent hugepages are active running the next command: cat /sys/kernel/mm/transparent_hugepage/enabled ## if the output is, [always] madvise never, it means that the trasparent hugepages are active and they have to be disabled

-Comprobaos el kernel por defecto usado en el sistema y lo copiamos para usarlo en el siguiente comando: grubby --default-kernel
+Review the default kernel used in our system and we copy it: grubby --default-kernel

-Modificamos los parámetros del kernel: grubby --args="transparent_hugepage=never" --update-kernel /boot/vmlinuz-4.18.0-513.24.1.el8_9.x86_64
+Modify the parameters of the default kernel to disable the transparent hugepages: grubby --args="transparent_hugepage=never" --update-kernel /boot/vmlinuz-4.18.0-513.24.1.el8_9.x86_64

-Comprobamos que la modificación tenga efecto: grubby --info /boot/vmlinuz-4.18.0-513.24.1.el8_9.x86_64

-6. Creamos los directorios necesarios para la base de datos y scripts adicionales, lanzando el script create_directories.sh disponible en el repositorio:
+Review the kernel parameters once more to verify the changes hace taken effect: grubby --info /boot/vmlinuz-4.18.0-513.24.1.el8_9.x86_64

+6. Create the directories necessary for the software, database data and additional scripts, run the script create_directories.sh available in the repository:

 sh create_directories.sh

-DESDE AQUÍ REALIZAMOS TODOS LOS PASOS COMO EL USUARIO oracle

-7. Creamos script para cargar las variables del sistema de nuestra futura base de datos, lanzando el script create_envvar_script.sh existente en el repositorio, este script prepara las variables para una CDB llamada cdb1 y una pdb llamada pdb1, si la contendora o la PDB se llamaran de otra forma se debe modificar el script con los nombres adecuados:
+FROM HERE ALL STEPS HAVE TO BE DONE AS USER oracle

+7. Create the script to load all system variables needed for the future database, run the script create_envvar_script.sh available in the repository, the created script prepares the variables for a container database called cdb1 and a pdb called pdb1, if the CDB or the PDB are named otherwise we have to modify the script with the right names:

 sh create_envvar_script.sh

-Debemos lanzar el fichero de variables cargado para cargar las variables antes de continuar o reiniciar la sesión o el host para que se carguen automáticamente.
+It's necessary to run the created script to load the variables for the database or otherwise reboot the session or the host to load the variables automatically.
+To run the created script use:

+. ./nombre_script.sh

 8. Creamos los scripts de arranque y parada de la base de datos, usamos el scripts create_start_stop_scripts.sh existente en el repositorio: